RAD - Radiology

 Offered Fall and Spring Semesters

-Prerequisite: Acceptance into the CT program
+Prerequisite: Acceptance into the Computed Tomography program

 This course provides the student with clinical experience in basic CT scanning.
 Students will explore techniques related to patient safety, radiation protection and exam protocols.